top of page

 Of equal importance is the condition of the piano.
 Unless they have been well maintained, most second-hand pianos will not be playing or sounding their best.
 There are a number of piano parts that tend to wear fairly quickly, and these affect the tuning, tone and touch of the piano.
 Many of these can be re-built or restored.
 That's where I get involved. . . .

-How is a Piano Restored?
+How is a piano restored?

 Soundboard